Skip to Main Content

 What wildlife is available in Thailand?

+Here is the breakdown.
 Thailand has wild Asian elephants in Khao Yai National Park, clouded leopards in the western forests, gibbons and macaques across rainforest habitats, great hornbills in Khao Sok, and whale sharks and manta rays in the Andaman Sea.
 The country's national parks also host wild boar, sambar deer, dhole (Asiatic wild dog) and a vast birdlife.

 Do you have specialized wildlife crews?